-Mount Tarumae is a little further out, but offers incredible views of Lake Shikotsu and is an active volcano.
-If you start from the 7th station, it is a relatively short (one hour) but challenging hike with rocky terrain—meaning proper shoes are required.
+Mount Tarumae is a little farther out, but offers incredible views of Lake Shikotsu and is an active volcano.
+If you start from the 7th station, it is a relatively short (1 hour) but challenging hike with rocky terrain—meaning proper shoes are required.
 Once you reach the top you can circle the summit and enjoy views of the lake and nearby mountains including Higashi-dake.
-The Lava dome is unique to see, but don’t leave the trail path as its gasses are poisonous.
+The lava dome is unique to see, but don’t leave the trail path as its gasses are poisonous.

 If you do have a car, there are plenty of amazing hikes to be had, including Poroshiri for the serious hikers and Mount Tokashi for the serious views (over 2000 m high!).
 Check out our Hokkaido hiking guide for some more ideas.

 4. Shikotsu Toya National Park

 This place has it all: stunning views, onsen, hiking and forests galore, and all within reaching distance of the capital city.
 Named after two lakes and divided into five distinct areas, there is plenty to see and you could easily spend a weekend (or a week) exploring it all.